Blue Sky Gallery Pacific NW Viewing Drawers

 Aphids are usually a surprise revealed at 16x magnification.
 They tend to hitchhike home with me unoticed till enlargement.
 The fuzzy caterpillar was a thrill: the bright scanner light made him peek over the leaf, and cracked me up.
 The only thing I use Photoshop for is cleaning up dirt, pollen, caterpillar poop, and smudges that invariably show up on the glass.
 In these high resolution scans, all that small stuff shows up really well, so I sit in front of a computer a lot.

 In 2014 when this call for entries went out, I had been working on images in the 34"x48" range, and the idea that I would intentionally make work that would be printed at about 12"x17" was appealing.
 I knew that simply shrinking my large scale works was not what I was interested in because the whole point of my work is to show what the eye can rarely see.
-When I was editing work for a Portable Works project for Portland's Regional Arts and Culture Council, I was excited by work that was making that was composed in a more serene way.
-So my goal with this 10 piece selection was to make images that worked at this scale.
+When I was editing work for a Portable Works project for Portland's Regional Arts and Culture Council, I was excited by work that I was making that was composed in a more serene way.
+So my goal with this 10 piece selection was to make images that were complete at this scale.
 This concept that each scale has its determined composition has continued to inspire me when I'm creating a still life photograph.